-Driving: You will be unable to drive for at least 8 weeks after a shoulder fracture.
+- Driving: You will be unable to drive for at least eight weeks after a shoulder fracture.
 Try to obtain transportation alternatives during this time.

-Working: Some people can work in as little as 2 weeks after a shoulder fracture.
+- Working: Some people can work in as little as two weeks after a shoulder fracture.
 Others, with surgery, can be disabled much longer.
 The nature of the work you do has much to do with how long you may be disabled.

-A fractured shoulder, is, unfortunately one of the more painful and debilitating fractures you can suffer.
-There are many other Tip sites on the web for shoulder injuries.
+A fractured shoulder, is, unfortunately, one of the more painful and debilitating fractures you can suffer.
+There are many other sites on the web for tips on shoulder injuries.
 Most of them are helpful.

 I am a member of the Million Dollar Advocates.

 Our prior cases are at our Verdicts and Settlements page.